-where $R_n(f)$ is some regularizer.
+and $R_n(f)$ is some regularizer.
 In this section, we analyze $\text{N-VMM}$ for different choices of $R_n$.
-For simplicity, we will restrict our theoretical analysis to the case where $\mathcal F_n$ is a fully-connected neural network with ReLU activations and a common width in all layers, which allows us to use the universal approximation result of \citet[Theorem 1]{yarotsky2017error}.\footnote{This choice is made for simplicity of exposition, however similar bounds could be given for different kinds of architectures, using other universal approximation results as in \emph{e.g.} \citet{yarotsky2017error,yarotsky2018optimal}.} Specifically, we fix a network architecture with $D_n$ hidden layers, each with $W_n$ neurons, with the final fully-connected layer connecting to the $m$ outputs.
+For simplicity, we will restrict our theoretical analysis to the case where $\mathcal F_n$ is a fully-connected neural network with ReLU activations and a common width in all layers, which allows us to use the universal approximation result of \citet[theorem 1]{yarotsky2017error}.
+Specifically, we fix a network architecture with $D_n$ hidden layers, each with $W_n$ neurons, with the final fully-connected layer connecting to the $m$ outputs.
 Then the class $\mathcal F_n$ is given by varying the weights on this network.
+We note that this choice is made for simplicity of exposition, but similar bounds could be given for different kinds of architectures, using other universal approximation results as in \emph{e.g.} \citet{yarotsky2017error,yarotsky2018optimal}.